mmahnic/argumentum/README.md

 A C++ library for parsing command line arguments.

 This is the result of a weekend TDD practice.
+The library is still under construction.

 Example: